anu-Prakash-19/Light-Dark-Mode-master/README.md

 ## 💬 Let’s Connect!

-If you’d like to know more about this project or collaborate on something similar, feel free to reach out!
+If you’d like to know more about this project or give feedback, feel free to reach out!